Quadrupole-conserving dynamics in the non-commutative plane: Introduction

 One particularly interesting thing about theories with a multipolar symmetry group is that the hydrodynamic relaxation of such theories to thermal equilibrium generally lies in a distinct universality class \cite{osborne,gromovfrachydro,knap2020,hart2021hidden,Grosvenor:2021rrt,Glodkowski:2022xje,Glorioso:2021bif,Glorioso:2023chm,Guo:2022ixk,Jain:2023nbf,Glodkowski:2024ova}, compared to standard theories of liquids and gases.
 These so-called ``fracton hydrodynamic" theories have clear imprints of the multipole symmetry in the dispersion relation of sound waves, which would scale as $\omega \sim k^{m+1}$ when $X_0,\ldots, X_m$ are all conserved quantities \cite{osborne}.
 While the experimental applicability of many of these theories is unclear, outside of e.g. realizing dipole-conserving subdiffusion in a tilted optical lattice \cite{guardado2020subdiffusion}, it is nevertheless worthwhile to understand the space of possible hydrodynamic theories consistent with the laws of statistical mechanics.

 In this paper, we will look for hydrodynamic universality class that lies ``beyond" a theory with a symmetry group like \eqref{eq:intro_multipole}.
 One example which has already appeared in the literature are modulated symmetries \cite{sala2021dynamics}; another example are subsystem symmetries \cite{Iaconis:2019hab}.
 What appears to us to be the simplest example which does not quite fall into these existing categories is a model of particles in the non-commutative plane $\mathbb{R}^2$ with dipole and quadrupole conservation.
 Dynamics in this non-commutative space are relevant for the dynamics of vortices in two-dimensional fluids or superfluids \cite{doshi}, as well as to particles in the lowest Landau level in a quantum Hall regime \cite{gromovfrachydro,DuMehtaSon2024}, as two examples.
+A phase space interpretation of the same algebra was presented in \cite{Sadki:2025bll}.
 While at first glance, this seems like a regular multipole algebra, the non-commutative coordinates render the algebra different from \eqref{eq:intro_multipole}.
 In fact, we will argue that this theory of quadrupole-conserving dynamics is as symmetric as possible, without being trivial.

-The rest of the paper is organized as follows.
+We now present a roadmap to the rest of the paper.
 In Section \ref{sec:symmetry} we discuss the symmetry group of interest and Hamiltonian mechanics in the non-commutative plane.
 Section \ref{sec:hamiltoniansym} describes how to build symmetric Hamiltonians, which turn out to have an elegant interpretation: they are the areas of polygons that triangulate the plane.
 We therefore deduce that all symmetric models have at least three-body interactions.
 Section \ref{sec:lattices} analyzes some simple examples of many-body systems with this symmetry group, where we find models with many accidental symmetries at low energy, and a general dispersion relation $\omega \sim k^3$ for sound waves.
 A general effective field theory for non-dissipative dynamics is developed in Section \ref{sec:eftnondiss}, with the dissipative generalization presented in Section \ref{sec:eftdiss}.
 We predict that the hydrodynamic description of sound waves breaks down due to relevant nonlinearities in fluctating hydrodynamics.
 Numerical simulations, presented in Section \ref{sec:numerics}, confirm this expectation.